shriyanbachigari/health-supplement-recommender/README.md

 # SuppleNet - Health Supplement Recommender

-A full-stack web app that recommends personalized supplements based on your health profile and goals.
+A deployed full-stack web application that provides personalized supplement recommendations to patients based on their health profiles and goals.
+Currently used by patients of healthcare practitioners to optimize their supplement regimens.

 ## What it does

+- **Patient-focused platform**: Helps patients manage their supplement regimens as recommended by physician
-- **Smart onboarding**: Collects your health info, goals, and preferences
+- **Smart onboarding**: Collects comprehensive health information, goals, and preferences
-- **Personalized recommendations**: Shows supplements tailored to your profile
+- **Clinical recommendations**: Provides supplements tailored to individual patient profiles
-- **Regimen management**: Add supplements to your daily routine with custom timing
+- **Regimen compliance**: Enables patients to track daily supplement schedules with custom timing
-- **Clean interface**: Easy to use on any device

 ## Tech Stack

 **Backend:** Django, PostgreSQL, JWT auth
 **Frontend:** React, Tailwind CSS
 **Deployment:** Docker, Nginx
+**Database:** PostgreSQL with 3000+ supplement records

-## Quick Start
+## Development Setup

+For developers wanting to contribute or set up a local development environment:

 ```bash
 git clone https://github.com/shriyanbachigari/health-supplement-recommender.git